SarthakNarayan/zsh-config/README.md

-For this to work `.zshenv` has to be there in the `$HOME` directory since this is where we will be setting the environment variables
+For this to work `.zprofile` has to be there in the `$HOME` directory since this is where we will be setting the environment variables.
+This can also be done in `$HOME/.zshenv`.

 ## Add the following to your `$HOME/.zprofile` file